aayanbashir/barakah/README.md

 # barakah
-my first project - a focus tool for Muslims.
+my first project - a landing page for Barakah